hyosung11/Launch-School/Courses/journal.md

 08:25 Practice practice practice and time to go to school with the kids.

 10:22 Shifting to standing work station to get ready for study session at 10:30.

+10:29 Stating the obvious, but variable naming is critical for me to understand problems.